Two Ways to Love Your Child Today

 Laundry and teaching have a lot in common.
 We will always be doing laundry.
-We will always be teaching.
+Similarly, we will always be teaching.
 Our families will always have dirty clothes and our children will always need to be taught something.
 My laundry piles up about twice a week now.
 I realize that might be nice for some of you, who end up doing maybe four or five loads a day.
 Before children, I did laundry once a week.
-As my children grow, I realize so does the laundry!
+As my children grow, as a result, so does the laundry!
 Soon I will need to be doing laundry every day.
 My children remind me every day that they need to be taught things as well.
 As a mother of small ones, I hear myself saying things like:

 “Don’t touch that.”